Promenade MRT station: Circle Line

 The station was initially part of the Marina Line, serving between the Dhoby Ghaut and Stadium stations, which was later incorporated into the CCL Stage 1.
 Contract C825 for the design and construction of Millenia station (Note: the station's working name) and associated tunnels was awarded to a joint venture comprising Shanghai Tunnel Engineering Co.
 (Singapore) Pte Ltd, Woh Hup and NCC at a sum of on 19 December 2001.
 (Note: The contract also includes the construction of the Dhoby Ghaut, Bras Basah and Esplanade stations.)

 In 2005, the station's name was finalised as Promenade, in light of its proximity to the Marina Promenade.
-Although Sheares garnered the most votes in the station names poll, it was decided that naming the station after the former president Benjamin Sheares was considered too 'prestigious' for one of the many underground MRT stations in Singapore and hence was not named after him.
+Although Sheares garnered the most votes in the station names poll, it was decided that naming the station after the former president Benjamin Sheares was considered too 'prestigious' for one of the many underground MRT stations in Singapore and hence it was not named after him.
 During the station's construction, on 25 March 2003, a section of Rochor Road (from ECP to Suntec City) had to be realigned.

 The station opened on 17 April 2010 along with the rest of Stages 1 and 2 of the Circle Line.
 Subsequently, the two-station 2.4 km extension from Promenade to Marina Bay station opened on 14 January 2012 as announced on 28 November 2011.